-The annual general meeting of Shareholders will be held at the registered office of the SICAV on the second Tuesday of the month of April at 3:00 p.m.
-(Luxembourg time) of each year (unless such date falls on a day which is not a Business Day, in which case the annual general meeting of Shareholders will be held on the next Business Day at 3:00 p.m.
+The annual general meeting of Shareholders will be held at the registered office of the SICAV on the second Tuesday of the month of April at 2:00 p.m.
+(Luxembourg time) of each year (unless such date falls on a day which is not a Business Day, in which case the annual general meeting of Shareholders will be held on the next Business Day at 2:00 p.m.
 Luxembourg time).
-The first annual general meeting of Shareholders from the launch of the SICAV has been held in 2014.
 Extraordinary Shareholders' meetings or general meetings of Shareholders of any Sub-Fund or any Class may be held at such time and place as indicated in the notice to convene.
 Notices of such meetings shall be provided to the Shareholders in accordance with Luxembourg law.